Incident.io

 ## How it works

-P0 queries the Incident.io Schedules API to determine which users are currently on-call:
+P0 queries the Incident.io Schedules API to find which users are on-call for the configured schedules:

-1. P0 fetches schedule entries for all schedules within a one-minute window.
+2. P0 fetches schedule entries for the selected schedules within a one-minute window.

-3. P0 collects the email addresses of users who are currently on-call.
+4. P0 collects the email addresses of users who are on-call for those schedules.

-4. P0 checks if the requestor's email matches any on-call user across all schedules.
+5. P0 checks if the requester's email matches any on-call user.

 ### On-call approver (escalation)